Achaval Ferrer, premium argentine winery

 In 1995, Santiago Achával, Manuel Ferrer, Diego Rosso and Tiziano Siviero joined forces with Italian winemaker Roberto Cipresso with the intention of creating a winery that would depart from the production trends of the times to offer products of an international standard based on the quality of the land, vines, and grapes.

-The label introduced high technology production controls without affecting the natural fermentation process, altering acidity or adding sulfites or enzymes, to give some examples.
+The label introduced high-technology production controls without affecting the natural fermentation process, altering acidity or adding sulfites or enzymes, to give some examples.

 With this lofty goal, Roberto Cipresso and Santiago Achával started to look for good farms in the province of Mendoza, Argentina, in 1999, when—purely by chance— they arrived at the Finca Altamira.
-The terrior had old vines that had never been grafted nor suffered any diseases.
+The terroir had old vines that had never been grafted nor suffered any diseases.
 The entrepreneurs were immediately captivated by the exquisite taste and balance of the grapes they had found.

 Through non-invasive methods, the original farm grapes were transformed into wine, and the surprise came when the first batch of Malbec Finca Altamira was awarded five stars by Decanter.